wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/04-build-process.md

  - A basic understanding of [webpack](https://webpack.js.org/concepts/) is also recommended.
  - Some familiarity with the [@wordpress/scripts package](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/).

- - These are more advanced tools than what is normally required to build themes, but they are necessary if you want to work with the standard WordPress build process.
+These are more advanced tools than what is normally required to build themes, but they are necessary if you want to work with the standard WordPress build process.

+If you completed the introduction to block development module in the beginner developer learning pathway, you should already have all the knowledge you need.

 ## Setting up your files and folders